Treat Periodontal Disease With Osseous Surgery

 Who’s Afraid of the Big Bad Root Canal?

-If you’re wondering, is bone graft necessary for implants? the answer depends on your bone structure.
+If you’re wondering, is bone graft necessary for implants?
+The answer depends on your bone structure and how much bone volume remains in the jaw.

-Most patients do not qualify to be candidates for dental implants without sufficient bone to hold them in place.
-In many cases, bone grafts for dental implants is necessary to create a stable foundation.
-Fortunately, with today’s advancements, we have the ability to grow bone where needed.
+Most patients do not qualify to be candidates for dental implants without bone grafting, as a strong foundation is essential to hold the implant placement securely.
+In many cases, bone grafts for implant placement is necessary to create a stable foundation.
+The good news is that today’s advanced procedures allow us to regenerate bone where needed—even in patients who have experienced significant bone loss.

 Dental bone grafting not only gives us the opportunity to place implants of proper length and width.
 It also creates the chance to restore functionality and esthetic appearance of the mouth and teeth.